 Advantages of ‘Off the Job’ Training:

-This method is practiced usually in a hub that is exclusively dedicated to training.
+“Off the Job” Training method is practised usually in a hub that is exclusively dedicated to training.
 It can be a place which is very near to the workplace or can be very far from the workplace.
-It can be a resort center or a special training area which is solely dedicated for this purpose by the appropriate company itself.
-Nevertheless, the training center should be placed external to the job place.
+It can be a resort centre or a special training area which is solely dedicated for this purpose by the appropriate company itself.
+Nevertheless, the training centre should be placed external to the job place.

 Thus, an offsite training course will consist of a series of lectures, PowerPoint presentations, group discussions along with brainstorming sessions that adhere to a particular company’s needs and problems.